ircam-ismm/dotpi/installing-a-raspberry-pi.md

 ## Installing Raspberry Pi OS

-First, you will flash an SD card to install the `Rapsberry Pi OS`.
+First, you will flash an SD card to install the `Raspberry Pi OS`.

-Run `Raspberry Pi Imager` (if you haven't done it yet, please [download the application](https://www.raspberrypi.com/software/)), also called `rpi-imager`.
+Run `Raspberry Pi Imager`, also called `rpi-imager`.
+If you haven't done it yet, please [download the application](https://www.raspberrypi.com/software/).
+You can also read the [documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager).

 First, select your Raspberry Pi device.